alienspaceman/Rossmann-Store-Sales/README.md

 To run a Google Colab notebook:
-* Upload FullPipelineColab.ipynb to a Google Colab
+* Upload FullPipelineColab.ipynb to Google Colab
 1. Create a folder for a project on Google Drive
 2. Go to this folder and choose Open with Google Colab by clicking on a right button
 3. Mount to your Google Drive disk